US STOCKS-Dow, S&P 500 end at record highs; BoJ move adds fuel to rally

 The move by the Bank of Japan, whose board voted to accelerate purchases of Japanese government bonds while tripling its purchases of exchange-traded funds and real-estate investment trusts, comes just days after the Federal Reserve wound down its years-long package of incentives.

-More stimulus globally could help the outlook for stocks, especially if the U.S. economy keeps improving and earnings keep growing, analysts said.
-Worries about the global economy and its impact on U.S. earnings, the spread of Ebola and slumping oil prices were largely behind the market’s recent selloff.
+That could help the outlook for stocks, especially if the U.S. economy keeps improving and earnings remain supportive.

 The Dow Jones industrial average rose 195.1 points, or 1.13 percent, to 17,390.52, a record close.
 The Dow also hit an intraday record high of 17,395.54.